Samuel-Lubliner/oden_project/javascript/es6-modules.md

 In this example, we have a single entry point `/src/index.js`.
 The output file is the compiled version `dist/main.js`.

+Adjust our package.json file in order to make sure we mark our package as private, as well as removing the main entry.
+This is to prevent an accidental publish of your code.

 ## ES6 Modules